How to Support Your Loved One with Lung Cancer

 Lean on Others

 Most people want to help you and your family—they just don't know how.
 Take advantage of the support people offer so you can get a break from caregiving.
 Ask people to drop off meals, assist with errands or even just spend some time sitting with your loved one so you can enjoy some personal time.
-Use tools like the Lung Association's Caregiving Community to update your loved ones and organize their help.
+Set up one of the caregiving support apps that are available that to update your loved ones and organize their help.

 Be Your Loved One's Eyes and Ears